-Visit Epson's support website for solutions to common problems with your projector.
+Visit Epson's support website for solutions to common problems with the EX31, EX51, or EX71 (U.S.) or EX31, EX51 or EX71 (Canada).
 You can download utilities and documentation, get FAQs and troubleshooting advice, or e-mail Epson with your questions.